lucas-varela/Bodiless-JS/packages/cx-editors/doc/RichText.md

     });
     ```

-    `withQuoteBlockMeta` creates a token that will be designable Span and adds new quote button to editor.
+    - `withQuoteBlockMeta` creates a token that will be a designable Span and adds a new quote
+      button to the editor.
-    `BrandRichText` starts with the existing cxRichText functionality and in both Core/Componets, it spreads existing funcitonality across these two domains and the new tokens are added.
+    - `BrandRichText` starts with the existing `cxRichText` functionality, and, in both
+      Core/Components, it spreads existing functionality across these two domains and the new tokens
+      are added.

 01. Create a `src/components/Editors/index.tsx`  where you can export all tokens and schemas from
     Editors.

     ```js
     export BrandRichText from './RichText.tokens';
     ```